rerun-io/rerun/rerun_cpp/arrow_cpp_install.md

 The rerun-cpp example: <https://github.com/rerun-io/cpp-example-opencv-eigen> ships with a `pixi.toml` file to manage its dependencies, as well as a set of tasks to simplify running it.

-If you have pixi installed, all you need to do to run the example is:
+If you have Pixi installed, all you need to do to run the example is:
 ```
 git clone https://github.com/rerun-io/cpp-example-opencv-eigen
 cd cpp-example-opencv-eigen